ctozzi/docs/docs/docs/developers/development/dialogs/index.md

 # Dialogs

-Dialogs framework which is part of WebSight CMS allows to define dialog fields components used to build the dialog used to submit data saved in content resources.
+The Dialogs framework which is a part of WebSight CMS that allows developers to define dialog field components.
+You can use these components to build the dialogs for submitting data that is saved in content resources.

-WebSight CMS delivers set of ready to use components, see subsections of this documentation for details.
+WebSight CMS delivers a set of ready-to-use components for the purpose of working with dialogs.
+Use the navigation menu on the left to view the subsections of this Dialogs documentation to learn more details on each Dialogs component.

-Example dialog structure definition can look like this:
+An example dialog structure definition looks like this:
 ```json
 {
   "sling:resourceType": "wcm/dialogs/dialog",